RedSkyLabs/RSSC19-OpenVAS-Lab/README.md

 # Conclusion

-we hope this has been useful in seeing the process of scanning a target system for exploitable vulnerabilities, determining which are exploitable, finding the exploits, and executing them to gain access to a target host.
+We hope this has been useful in seeing the process of scanning a target system for exploitable vulnerabilities, determining which are exploitable, finding the exploits, and executing them to gain access to a target host.
 It is a good idea to run vulnerability scanners like this in your own environment to determine where your weaknesses are so you can correct them before a malicious actor finds them instead.